 A lifelong architecture buff and preservation advocate, Trevor apprenticed with Robert Imber extensively before joining the company as a guide.
 He's a recent full-time resident who’s been a Palm Springs visitor for sixteen years.
 In 2011 he restored a classic 1958 post and beam house in the Deepwell Estates neighborhood (2012 PSModCom Fall Home Tour) and is now working on a house in Araby Cove, once home to Richard Harrison, one of the area’s most prolific mid-century architects.
 An internationally known cultural tourism expert, entertainment industry marketing executive and author, Trevor holds degrees from Emerson College and Bowling Green State University.
 Today Trevor is combining his passion for architecture, his love of Palm Springs and his tourism expertise to help make Palm Springs Modern Tours the ultimate architectural visitor experience in Southern California.

-Palm Springs Modern Tours take place in a comfortable, climate-controlled Honda mini-van (with nice big windows) that seats a maximum of seven passengers.
-No microphones or headsets, just a casual conversation as your personal guide takes the wheel, tours the town and tells the stories.
+Palm Springs Modern Tours take place in a comfortable, climate-controlled Honda mini-van (with nice big windows) that seats a maximum of six passengers.
+No microphones or headsets, just a casual conversation as your guide takes the wheel, tours the town and tells the stories.

 Palm Springs Modern Tours is licensed by the State of California Public Utilities Commission, License Number: PSG0028675